Prince Edward Island: Sports

 The province is home to a major junior ice hockey team, the Charlottetown Islanders of the Quebec Maritimes Junior Hockey League, and a Junior A ice hockey team, the Summerside Western Capitals, which play in the Maritime Junior A Hockey League.
 The Prince Edward Island Senators played in the American Hockey League from 1993 to 1996.
 Relocated from New Haven, Connecticut, the team was affiliated with the Ottawa Senators.
 The team eventually ended up in Binghamton, New York and became the Binghamton Senators in 2002.

 The Island Storm were a professional basketball team that played in the National Basketball League of Canada.
 The team was founded in 2011 as the Summerside Storm for the league's inaugural season and became the Island Storm in 2013.
 The team was granted a one-year leave of absence in 2021 but have not returned since.

 Prince Edward Island has hosted three Canada Games: two winter editions in 1991 and 2023; and a summer edition in 2009.

 The UPEI Panthers represent the University of Prince Edward Island in the Atlantic University Sport conference of U Sports.
 The Holland Hurricanes represent Holland College in the Atlantic Collegiate Athletic Association conference of the Canadian Collegiate Athletic Association.

-Sister province

-Hainan, China, has been the sister province of Prince Edward Island since 2001.
-This came about after Vice-Governor Lin Fanglue stayed for two days to hold discussions about partnership opportunities and trade.
+The island was a part of the IIGA, the association that organises the biannual Island Games.
+During their time participating in the multi sport competition, they won 6 gold medals, 6 silver medals and 9 bronze medals, totalling to 21 medals awarded during the 9 times they competed.
+The island resigned from the IIGA in 2011.